Asylum Lawyer in Greensboro

 Preparing for Your Asylum Interview

-- Reviewing your application: We ensure your testimony matches your Form I-589 and supporting documents.
+- Reviewing your application: We help confirm your testimony aligns with your Form I-589 and supporting documents.

-- Clarifying your timeline: We help you explain key events clearly and consistently.
+- Clarifying your timeline: We help you explain key events clearly and in the right sequence.

-- Preparing for difficult topics: We discuss sensitive issues so you can present your story accurately and calmly.
+- Preparing for difficult topics: We discuss sensitive subjects so you can present your account calmly and accurately.

-- Interpreter preparation: We explain how to work effectively with an interpreter during your interview.
+- Interpreter coordination: We explain how to work effectively with an interpreter during your interview.

 Common next steps after receiving asylum include:

-- Applying for work authorization and identification: Requesting a Social Security number and employment authorization.
+- Applying for work authorization and identification: Requesting a Social Security number and employment authorization document.

-- Building stability in the community: Exploring education, job training, and English language programs in the Greensboro area.
+- Building stability in the community: Exploring education, job training, and English language programs in Greensboro.

-- Family reunification planning: Reviewing options to petition eligible family members.
+- Family reunification planning: Reviewing options to petition eligible family members to join you.

-- Preparing for permanent residence: Understanding eligibility for a future green card and maintaining key records.
+- Preparing for permanent residence: Understanding green card eligibility and maintaining key records for future use.

-- Right to a fair process: You have the right to present your case, submit evidence, and be heard before an immigration officer or judge.
+- Right to a fair process: You have the right to present your case and be heard before an asylum officer or immigration judge.

-- Right to seek legal help: You may work with an attorney or accredited representative to help you understand and navigate the process.
+- Right to legal representation: You may work with an attorney or accredited representative throughout the process.

 - Community assistance programs: Food, clothing, and basic needs support for newcomers.